toml-f/toml-f/doc/how-to/table.rst

 Working with tables
 ===================

-The central data structure in TOML are tables, they contain a map from a key (string) to any supported data type in TOML.
+The central data structures in TOML are tables, they contain a map from a key (string) to any supported data type in TOML.
-This recipes describe common scenarios for retrieving data from tables using the TOML Fortran library.
+These recipes describe common scenarios for retrieving data from tables using the TOML Fortran library.

 Accessing nested tables